nshiab/simple-data-analysis/README.md

 When you chain methods, the data is updated at each step and sent to the next one.

-For a description of all methods available, check this [Observable notebook](https://observablehq.com/@nshiab/simple-data-analysis).
+For a description of all methods available, check this [Observable notebook](https://observablehq.com/@nshiab/simple-data-analysis) or our [automatically generated documentation](https://nshiab.github.io/simple-data-analysis/).

 ## SimpleDataNode